mundoSICA/Pkr/Readme.md

-# A simply minifier packer
+# A simple minifier & packer for Javascript and CSS

 ### Support: